itefano/flask-react-chat-app-socketio/README.md

 ## Database setup (PostgreSQL):

 > Note: if you want to start the app as is, you must [install postgreSQL first](https://www.postgresql.org/download/).
 You can tweak the database language if you want by editing the `.env` file and replace the dialect and log info with your own stuff.
+> Note for Ubuntu & some unix users: psycopg2 seems to be somewhat capricious on some distribs, if you're having issues installing it, try to run `sudo apt-get install libpq-dev python-dev` (or your distribution's equivalent) before you proceed with the install.

+First, create the Postgres database (you can also do this from from the psql interface), run: `sudo -u postgres chat_app_db` (Linux) or `createdb -u postgres` (MacOS/Windows).

 Db creation (via models): `python3 ./api/init_db.py`